 Short-Term Distance Learning

 Specific accommodation for students or cohorts that are in short-term isolation or quarantine for any reason will be made on a case-by-case basis depending on the student’s health needs.
-Asymptomatic students will, using school-issued Chromebooks as grade appropriate, follow a schedule of synchronous and asynchronous learning activities that is aligned with the in-person learning program from home.
+Asymptomatic students will, using school-issued Chromebooks as grade-appropriate, follow a schedule of synchronous and asynchronous learning activities that is aligned with the in-person learning program from home.

-In the case when the cohort is still open, this may include joining an existing cohort that is already in Distance Learning or streaming into on-campus classes and regular 1-1 online consultations with the student’s teaching team and advisor.
+In the case when the cohort is still open, this may include joining an existing cohort that is already in Distance Learning or streaming into on-campus classes and regular 1-1 online consultation with the student’s teaching team and advisor.
 Emphasis will be placed on developing key skills and understandings to allow the student to return to on-campus learning without being penalized for missed daily on-campus practice.
 In the case that a student is unable to continue regular study in one or more curricular areas during the short-term absence from school, a remediation plan will be developed by the student support team within one week of the student’s return to campus.
 The plan’s duration will not exceed 1.5 times the student’s absence (assumed to be three weeks).